 - Child is more likely to attend when a parent is helping pay.

-- Child is less likely to incur debt than when solely paying.
+- Child is less likely to incur debt than when they are paying on their own.

 - Child may decide not to attend if they have to pay for some of it.